Does changing a URL affect the SEO performance of a website?

 Still, it happens.
 Common reasons for changing a URL include:

 - Damage to your domain reputation or security concerns

-No matter the reason for wanting to change, even when performed correctly, it will likely result in a drop in traffic while Google indexes the changes.
+No matter the reason for wanting to change a URL, it will likely result in a drop in traffic while Google indexes the changes, even when performed correctly.

 Loss of Referring Site Traffic

 Hopefully, you’ve built a healthy link portfolio with plenty of referring site traffic.

 But, if you plan to move your site or change your website URL, you put yourself at risk of losing the referring traffic that you’ve worked so hard to build.